codambro/shopify-orbitvu-importer/README.md

 ## Todo List
 A lot still needs to be done...
+- determine where orbitvu stores meta data
-- fetch project meta data from orbitvu (wherever that is saved)
+- fetch project meta data from orbitvu
 - Open new product page in shopify
+- determine CSS Selectors for input fields
 - Populate product page with meta data
+- determine CSS Selectors for image inputs
 - Auto-upload images to product page
 - Make everything configurable
 - Productize proof-of-concept